Choosing the right power supplies for your pinball machine¶

 So you need to find a 48-volt PSU that goes into "constant current" mode when its limits are exceeded.
 Constant current mode means that in order to maintain the current (amps), the power supply will drop its voltage.
 This is ok because the FAST Power Filter Board has those three huge capacitors which have reserve power stored in them which will make up for the lost voltage from the PSU while this is happening.
 (Those capacitors are constantly discharging and recharging as the machine is played.)

-The next thing you need to look at (if you will be using the soft start switch) is the inrush current.
+The next thing you need to look at (if you will be using the soft power control option) is the inrush current.
 Inrush current is essentially a huge current spike that occurs when the power supply is first turned on.
 You need to look at this value to ensure you buy a solid state relay which can handle the current.
 (Actually it will need to handle the combined inrush currents of the 48-volt and 12-volt supplies.)

 (By the way, most computer power supplies have crazy high inrush current ratings which is why we do not like computer PSUs in pinball, not even for bench testing, as it can shorten the life of various components.)